Drunk Ramen Carbonara, the ultimate pantry meal!

 - Add the noodles to the bacon pan (off heat), stirring until the noodles are coated in the bacon and garlic grease.

 - Add the egg sauce, stirring to coat the noodles.
-Add the reserved pasta water to thin if the mixture is too thick.
+Add the reserved pasta water a tablespoon at a time to thin if the mixture is too thick (you may only need a little bit).

 - Divide the noodles between four bowls, top each bowl with an egg yolk.